MLB Home Run Derby X

-MLB Home Run Derby X, known for sponsorship reasons as FTX MLB Home Run Derby X, is a global baseball tour operated by Major League Baseball (MLB).
+MLB Home Run Derby X is a global baseball tour operated by Major League Baseball (MLB).
 Its first edition was in 2022.
 It is based on the Home Run Derby that is usually contested the day before the MLB All-Star Game.

-2022 edition
+2022

 Teams represented the Los Angeles Dodgers, the Boston Red Sox, the Chicago Cubs, and the New York Yankees.
 Teams included former MLB players, players from softball and women's baseball, rookies from the men's baseball development system, and "influential content creators".
 Adrián González played for the Dodgers, Jonny Gomes for the Red Sox, Nick Swisher for the Yankees, and Geovany Soto for the Cubs.

 The 2022 event consisted of three legs: one in London, one in Seoul, and one in Mexico City.
-Each leg consisted of a single-elimination bracket with a third place playoff for classification.
+Each leg consisted of a single-elimination bracket with a third place playoff for classification (London only, starting with Seoul third place was awarded to the team with the most home runs in the preliminaries.
 Teams received five points for winning a leg, three points for second place, and one point for third place.
 Cryptocurrency exchange company FTX was the title sponsor, in continuation of a partnership with MLB announced in mid-2021.

 The Red Sox won the 2022 tournament.